aurkakoak/tomjennings/content/posts/old-stuff/index.md

 I found it in a box whilst I was looking for an ethernet cable, and encouraged by my camera and my server experiences, plugged it in and was surprised to see a reassuring purple screen of life.
 It booted some comparatively ancient linux.
 The fact I entered the correct password first time should probably be a cause for concern.

 I was encouraged by the performance though and the fact the battery appeared to actually be charging.
 30 minutes later I had a fresh Ubuntu installed, and, flashbacks of Broadcom b43xx drivers woes aside, this is an excellent machine.
 The battery lasts for a period of time, considerably less than my m1, considerably more than I would have thought.
 The keyboard feels like an old friend.

-## Thoughts

-I'd stopped being a tinkerer when my job sucked the fun out of technology.
-Rediscovering the viability, quality and affordability of old stuff has brought some of that fun back.

-I value limitations, I thrive on limitations.
-Limitations breed creativity.
-Infinite possibilities mean you become obsessed with the means.
-Limitations force you to an end.

-Old stuff works, until it doesn't.
-But it hasn't stopped working yet, and when it does, it doesn't matter.
-You can just buy new old stuff.